sophiekoonin/localghost/content/about/_index.md

 ---
-title: "About"
+title: 'About'
 ---

 ## About this site

-As well as being somewhere I occasionally write things, this site is a throwback to when web design was ridiculously over-the-top, and websites were collections of weird little code snippets you picked up on your internet travels.
+As well as being somewhere I occasionally write things, this site is a throwback to the time when web design was a bit more maximalist than it is now, and websites were collections of weird little code snippets you picked up on your internet travels.
 Though hopefully it's a little more accessible and performant than sites were back then.

 (I stopped short of adding a trailing custom cursor.)